Dhghomon/easy_rust/README.md

 ## Iterators

-An iterator is a collection that can give you the items in the collection, one at a time.
+An iterator is a construct that can give you the items in the collection, one at a time.
 Actually, we have already used iterators a lot: the `for` loop gives you an iterator.
 When you want to use an iterator other times, you have to choose what kind:

 - `.iter()` for an iterator of references
 - `.iter_mut()` for an iterator of mutable references